 Prior to his service as Henderson County State's Attorney, Mr. Hathaway worked as an attorney in private practice at Barash & Everett, LLC in Galesburg and Meyer Capel, P.C. in Champaign, Illinois.

-Mr. Hathaway was elected to the Board of Governors in July 2020.
+Mr. Hathaway was elected Circuit Judge in November 2022.